elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Parallel.md

      - No Data Locality!

-     - TensorFlow nodes are basically ”edge” nodes at best
+     - TensorFlow nodes are basically "edge" nodes at best

  * Bottom line: Distributed TensorFlow by itself isn't enough to run a cluster.